 By SUNSET WEEKLY

 Sunset Weekly Disclosure: To help keep our guides free, this post contains affiliate links.
-If you book a hotel, flight, or festival experience through these links, we may earn a commission at no extra charge to you.
-As an independent travel resource, our recommendations are always based on providing the best possible experience for your journey. #ad
+If you click through and make a booking (such as hotels, flights, tours, or travel experiences), we may earn a commission at no extra cost to you.
+Sunset Weekly is an independent travel and lifestyle publication.
+While we may receive compensation from affiliate partners, this does not influence our editorial content, recommendations, or opinions. #ad

 Who needs a UK ETA in 2026, how much does it cost, and how do you apply?

-• As of 25 February 2026, the ETA is a universal “No Permission, No Travel†requirement for all non-visa nationalities (including EU, US, Australia, Canada, and 85 others).
+• As of 25 February 2026, the ETA is a universal “No Permission, No Travel” requirement for all non-visa nationalities (including EU, US, Australia, Canada, and 85 others).

 • British and Irish citizens do not need an ETA.